Paris: Métropole du Grand Paris

-In January 2016, the Métropole du Grand Paris, or simply Grand Paris, came into existence.
+In January 2016, the Métropole du Grand Paris came into existence.
 It is an administrative structure for co-operation between the City of Paris and its nearest suburbs.
 It includes the City of Paris, plus the communes of the three departments of the inner suburbs, Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne, plus seven communes in the outer suburbs, including Argenteuil in Val d'Oise and Paray-Vieille-Poste in Essonne, which were added to include the major airports of Paris.
 The Metropole covers 814 km2.
 In 2015, it had a population of 6.945 million people.

 The new structure is administered by a Metropolitan Council of 210 members, not directly elected, but chosen by the councils of the member Communes.
 By 2020, its basic competencies will include urban planning, housing, and protection of the environment.
 In January 2016, Patrick Ollier was elected the first president of the metropolitan council.
 Though the Metropole has a population of nearly seven million people and accounts for 25 percent of the GDP of France, it has a very small budget: just 65 million Euros, compared with eight billion Euros for the City of Paris.

 Regional government

-The Region of Île de France, including Paris and its surrounding communities, is governed by the Regional Council, composed of 209 members representing its different communes.
+The Region of Île de France, including Paris and its surrounding communities, is governed by the Regional Council, composed of 209 members representing the different communes.
 In December 2015, a list of candidates of the Union of the Right, a coalition of centrist and right-wing parties, led by Valérie Pécresse, narrowly won the regional election, defeating a coalition of Socialists and ecologists.
 The Socialists had governed the region for seventeen years.
 The regional council has 121 members from the Union of the Right, 66 from the Union of the Left and 22 from the extreme right National Front.